eavraam/fast-realistic-rendering-1/README.md

 ## <a name="ibl">🖼️ Image Based Lighting</a>

-**Environment mapping for more physically accurate vizualization.**
+**Environment mapping for more physically accurate visualization.**

 **Diffuse Irradiance:**
 - Using another Schlick approximation of the Fresnel factor that takes roughness into account